ajaykarwal/ajaykarwal-v6/_pages/influences.md

 Like a dwarf standing on the shoulders of giants, I wouldn't be where I am today if it wasn't for the influence of some of the best in the industry.

+This is a list of people who have taught me new skills, new techniques or simply just inspired me to aim a little higher.

 ## People I'd like to meet

 <ul class="influences">